Interview with Tracy Keene

 Buildings can be the front line of defense against COVID-19, working within a layered system of strategies to reduce transmission.
 Improving the ventilation of buildings can reduce airborne transmission of SARS-CoV-2, the virus that causes COVID-19.
 The concentration of virus in indoor air can be reduced by:

 - bringing more fresh outdoor air into the building (i.e. improving ventilation)

-- using portable air cleaners, or through more advanced air cleaning techniques such as ultraviolet germicidal irradiation (UVGI) to inactivate viral particles.
+- using portable air cleaners with HEPA filters or more advanced air-cleaning techniques such as ultraviolet germicidal irradiation (UVGI) to inactivate viral particles, if necessary.